Esterio Segura Mora

 Esterio Segura Mora (born August 22, 1970 in Santiago de Cuba, Cuba) is a Cuban artist.

 Education

 From a very young age, Mora had an immense interest in visual arts.
-From 1982 to 1985 he studied at the Escuela Elemental de Artes Plásticas of Camaguey, Cuba, andnext studied at the Escuela Provincial de Artes Plásticas y Ballet, also in Camaguey.
+From 1982 to 1985 he studied at the Escuela Elemental de Artes Plásticas of Camaguey, Cuba, and next studied at the Escuela Provincial de Artes Plásticas y Ballet, also in Camaguey.
 In 1989 he began his instruction at the Instituto Superior de Arte (I.S.A) in Havana, which he finished in 1994.

 Career

 Mora worked as a professor at the Escuela Provincial de Artes Plásticas y Ballet in Camaguey.
 In 1993, together with Carlos Garaicoa, he undertook the curatorial design of the exhibition Las Metáforas del Templo that took place at the Centro de Desarrollo de las Artes Visuales in Havana.
 Since 1995 he has been a member of the Unión de Escritores y Artistas de Cuba (UNEAC).
 Sculpture, drawing and installation are his main vehicles of artistic endeavor.